arkency/posts/posts/2014-06-20-setup-your-tests-with-services.md

 match them in whatever order I wish to create the setup of situation that I wish to test.
 It's hard to set incorrect state that way that would not have happened in your real app, because you are just using your production code.

-## TODO

-* rozdział w książce
-* dalszy ciąg o tych rzeczach co poniżej wspomniane w książce

 ## More

-This is an excerpt from ... . for blogpost and newsletter we end here but in the book there will be a following discussion which makes the setup shorter.
-We also talk about the value of setting UUIDs and generating them on frontend.
-As well as we discuss the why it is worth to have an `Input` class that keeps the incoming data for your service.
+This is an excerpt from <%= service_landing_link %> .
+For our blog post and newsletter we end up here but in the book there will be a following discussion about shortening the setup.
+We will also talk about the value of setting UUIDs and generating them on frontend.
+As well why it is worth to have an `Input` class that keeps the incoming data for your service (usually user input).